ghl3/SpontaneousSymmetry/pages/stats/confidence-intervals.markdown

 In other words, we do the following:

 - Find the global maximum of the likelihood across all parameters
-- Fix $\theta$ to be some test value and find the values that maximize $\n$ given that test point
+- Fix $\theta$ to be some test value and find the values that maximize $\nu$ given that test point
 - Calculate the likelihood for the test $\theta$ and $\hat{\hat{\nu}}$, the values that maximize the likelihood over the nuisance parameters at the test point $\theta$
 - Take the ratio of these two quantities.

 When there are no nuisance parameters $\nu$, this simply reduces to the standard likelihood ratio.

-An extension of Wilks' theorem states that the distribution of $-2$ times the log of the profile likelihood ratio, given that $\theta$ is the true value that generated the data in question, asymptotically converges to a Chi-Squared distribution:
+An extension of Wilks' theorem states that the distribution of $-2 log(\lambda(\theta))$, given that $\theta$ is the true value that generated the data in question, asymptotically converges to a Chi-Squared distribution:

 $$
 p(-2 log(\lambda(\theta)) | \theta_{\text{true}, \nu} = \theta)  \sim \chi^2_{s}